An Overview Of Helpdesk Functionality

 Consolidating all of this, here are the requirements that a helpdesk tool should support.
 This is not an exhaustive list; but it lists most of them.

 Did it give a fair idea of how a Helpdesk function?
-Do you've any comments?
-Speak up.
+Do you’ve any comments?
+Tell me on Twitter.